November 28, 2022

 While meeting with a clinical social worker or a therapist may seem intimidating, these specialists are qualified to assist on mental health challenges.
 Allowing oneself to talk to someone other than friends or family ensures a trustworthy professional to help - while allowing family to remain family.

-Cancer patients often need of transportation or need to get something done.
+Individuals diagnosed with cancer often need transportation or need to get something done.
 It is critical for them to plan ahead of time to make it happen.
-Ask a friend for help as it will save time and avoid the last-minute scramble.
+Ask a friend for help as it will save time and avoid any last-minute scramble.
 Having another person will also help evaluate the options at hand and lessen the stress, providing a sense of control.

-Online support groups or communities may be of help for cancer patients with physical inabilities or a challenged immune system.
+Online support groups and communities may be of help to cancer-affected individuals with physical inabilities or a challenged immune system.
 This is truly beneficial for those who may not be able to connect face to face.
 However, it is critical to maintain in-person connections as it aids in emotional well-being.

 The mental fight against cancer can have many ups and downs.
 But help is there for those who seek it.

-One can discuss with the doctor as to what does the diagnosis means and what the future might hold.
-Knowing more about the illness may help a patient feel more in control.
+One can discuss with the doctor as to what the diagnosis means and what the future might hold.
+Knowing more about the illness may help one feel more in control.
 Connecting with individuals who have been diagnosed with a similar disease might also create hope.

 KNOW MORE